tav-r/recon/README.md

 Then open `scan.ctd` in cherrytree

 ## redirects.sh
+Use [`gau`](https://github.com/lc/gau) and [`httpx`](https://github.com/projectdiscovery/httpx) to find URLs that might be used as open redirects.

+### Usage
 ```bash
 Usage: ./redirects.sh [-s|--subs] [-h|--help] [-k|--keep-temp] [-v|--verbose] DOMAIN OUTFILE
 ```

 ## spfips.sh
+Recursively enumerate all IPs that are allowed to send emails for a certain domain according to the SPF record.
+Useful to enumerate mailservers or to check your own configuration.

+### Usage
 ```bash
 $ ./spfips.sh google.com
 google.com: